njanke96/psycho/README.md

 # PSYCHO

-Simple twillio phone number proxy..
+Simple twilio phone number proxy..

 It's a script using twilio to send messages as someone else, in case you don't want to reveal your phone number, or are blocked.